Kernel-Based Regularized Continuous-Time System Identification from Sampled Data: Main Result

 \subsection{From Sampled Input Signal to CT Input Signal}

 The construction of $\{u(kT_s)\}_{k=0}^{N-1}$ is considered in two ways.
 On the one hand, the DT input signal needs to be converted into a CT input signal by using intersample behavior \cite{SPV94}.
 The typical intersample behaviors are \begin{itemize} \item zero-order hold (ZOH), i.e., { } where $\mathrm{1}_{\ast}(t)$ is the indicator function, i.e., equal 1 when condition $\ast$ is satisfied. \item band-limited (BL) under the Nyquist frequency, i.e., containing no frequencies on and above $\pi/T_s$ rad/s.
-Further, if $u(t)$ is periodic with period $NT_s$ and BL under $\pi/T_s$, then it holds that { } \end{itemize} It should be noted that the intersample behavior is based on the measurement setup, see Fig.\ref{fig:blk_sys}, and so is well known.
+Further, if $u(t)$ is periodic with period $NT_s$ and BL under $\pi/T_s$, then it holds that { } \end{itemize} The intersample behavior is based on the measurement setup, see Fig.\ref{fig:blk_sys}, and thus it is assumed known in this paper.

-On the other hand, the past input, $u(t)$ with $t<0$, needs to be specified in \eqref{eq:map_y}, and it can be inferred by using the past behavior \cite[Sec.
+On the other hand, the past input, $u(t)$ with $t<0$, needs to be specified in \eqref{eq:map_y}, and it can be inferred by assuming the past behavior \cite[Sec.
 VIII]{Ljung04}.
-The typical past behaviors are \begin{itemize} \item periodically appended (PA) with period $NT_s$, i.e., { } \item zero appended (ZA), i.e., { } which is also known as the per-windowing approach \cite[p.320]{Ljung:99}. \end{itemize}
+The typical past behaviors are \begin{itemize} \item periodically appended (PA) with period $NT_s$, i.e., { } where PA in this paper shall always carry the information of periods $NT_s$; \item zero appended (ZA), i.e., { } which is also known as the per-windowing approach \cite[p.320]{Ljung:99}. \end{itemize} The past behavior is often unknown, and the assumed PA and ZA behaviors are very likely to be inconsistent, leading to the estimation error.
+This error can be modeled in addtition as the transient in Section \ref{se:cf_unknown}.
+For the moment, nonetheless, we assume the known intersample and past behaviors.